Which cases are filed in Lassen County?

 Where are Small Claims Court Cases Heard in Lassen County?

 In Lassen County, small claims court cases are heard in 1 courthouse across the County.
-The website address for Lassen County Superior Court (which will have more information for small claims court cases) is: www.lassencourt.ca.gov.
-Here are the following locations where small claims cases are heard:
+The website address for Lassen County Superior Court is: www.lassencourt.ca.gov.
+Here are the following locations where Small Claims Court cases are heard in Lassen County: